 On my counselling placement I’ve also worked with a number of clients with anxiety and depression.
 In this role it has been a joy to be able to offer them what I feel they really need, drawing on whichever approach I’ve been trained in that feels like it would be most helpful in any given moment.
 Often, I will include elements of Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT) or Mindfulness-Based Cognitive Therapy (MBCT) as these are my favoured approaches for depression and general anxiety and are well supported by a growing body of research evidence.
 With bereaved clients I’ve largely used a person-centred approach, giving them the space to talk about their loss, but have also brought in creative interventions where appropriate.
 When relationship issues have been presented Transactional Analysis, and again creative interventions, have often been helpful.
 I would also draw on techniques from CBT for clients with social anxiety, Obsessive Compulsive Disorder (OCD) or a phobia as these are currently the most evidence-based ways of working with these difficulties.

-I offer one-to-one sessions of integrative counselling in central Exeter with a free initial consultation.
+I offer one-to-one sessions of integrative counselling in central Exeter and Newton Abbot with a free initial consultation.
 I would love to work with you if you are local and like the sound of my approach.
 Please contact me if you wish to discuss my way of facilitating therapy further.